Best Laptop 2015 – 10 best laptops right now

 Best Tablet Hybrid – Microsoft Surface Pro 3 – A 12-inch hybrid with a versatile kickstand and impressive stylus, which is great as a laptop and a tablet

-Best Gaming Laptop – Alienware 15 – A 15-inch gaming laptop with an excellent screen, which delivers impressive performance
+Best for Gaming – Alienware 15 – A 15-inch gaming laptop with an excellent screen, which delivers impressive performance

 What kind of laptop should I buy?